The Childcare Program

 Accommodation & Meals

-Host families will provide breakfast, lunch and dinner, however it is often easier to buy lunch at a nearby cafe.
+Host families will provide breakfast, lunch and dinner, however it is often easier to buy lunch at a nearby cafe during the week.
+Meals are also provided on the weekends if required.
 Peruvian food is delicious and, yes, different.
 It is based around rice, potatoes, fish and lots of locally-grown fruit, such as cherimoya, lucuma, citrus fruits and pineapple.
 Pollo a la Brasa, also known as Peruvian chicken, is one of the most consumed dishes in the country.
-Originally only seasoned with salt and cooked in charcoal today the chicken is marinated in a “secret” mixture mainly consisting of vinegar, spices, dark beer or soy sauce, and then grilled in especially fabricated Pollo a la brasa ovens.
+Originally only seasoned with salt and cooked in charcoal today the chicken is marinated in a “secret” mixture mainly consisting of vinegar, spices, dark beer or soy sauce, and then grilled in specially fabricated Pollo a la brasa ovens.
 Salsas, sauces or dips are an essential part of the Peruvian cuisine and a must on every table.
+Yum!

 For volunteers, staying in Peru means they gain something that mere travelers miss out on: a ‘live’ authentic glimpse into family life and the character of the people.
 By having the opportunity to stay with a host family and by working right alongside the local population volunteers can really experience all that Peru has to offer!

 Extra nights can be arranged and cost $26 per night, including 3 meals daily.